Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Differentiable Microscopy: Proposed Learnable Filter and D2NN for All-Optical Phase Retrieval

 \subsection{D2NN: All-optical Phase Retrieval Through an Optical Architecture without Inductive Biases}

-Our third model is a Diffractive Deep Neural Network (see supplementary section \ref{sec:related_work} for a brief review of D2NNs).
+Our third model is a D2NN.
 The model consists of a large number of parameters distributed in a partially-connected cascade of diffractive layers.
-A stand-alone layer is functionally similar to the learnable filter in the previous section.
+A stand-alone layer is functionally similar to the learnable filter presented in the previous subsection.
 But their placement and combined function are not driven by any inductive biases.
 Thus the model should learn these constraints through data.
-Nevertheless, the D2NN is an interesting miniaturized design. (see supplementary section \ref{sec:prelim_d2nn} for details on mathematical modeling of D2NNs).
+Nevertheless, the D2NN is an interesting miniaturized design.

-The proposed architecture is shown in Fig.~\ref{fig:teaser}.D.
-The network consisted of 8 diffractive layers which were separated by $5.3\lambda$ distance ($\lambda$ is the operating wavelength of the input field).
+The proposed architecture is shown in Fig.~\ref{fig:teaser}D. The network consisted of 8 diffractive layers which were separated by $5.3\lambda$ distance ($\lambda$ is the operating wavelength of the input field).
 Each layer of the network consisted of a $128 \times 128$ neuron grid that contained trainable complex-valued transmission coefficients.
 The size of each neuron was $\lambda/2 \times \lambda/2$.
-The input to the network was a light field, i.e. a complex-valued image, where the information of interest can be found in its phase.
+The input to the network is a light field, i.e., a complex-valued image, where the information of interest can be found in its phase.
 This input was located in a $32 \times 32$ grid, $5.3\lambda$ before the first layer of the D2NN.
-The reconstruction plane (i.e. the image plane where a detector is placed) was at a $9.3\lambda$ distance from the last optical layer.
+The reconstruction plane (i.e., the image plane where a detector is placed) was at a $9.3\lambda$ distance from the last optical layer.
 The reconstruction was done on $32 \times 32$ grid on this reconstruction plane.
 The element size of the input grid and reconstruction grid was the same as the size of a neuron.
 Hence, this compact system has dimensions of $64\lambda \times 64\lambda \times 51.7\lambda$.

+After mathematically modeling the diffractive layers as described in subsection~\ref{sec:prelim_d2nn}, the learnable transmission coefficients ($t_i$) of each layer were optimized with the objective defined in subsection~\ref{subsec:method-losses-learning}.
+To maintain the passive nature of the layers, we constrained the amplitudes of the transmission coefficients to the range $[0,1]$.
+We note that, with no inductive biases and a large number of learnable parameters, D2NN is an optical architecture at one extreme end of the spectrum.